willclo1/MariaDeadbeatsSite/README.md

 - **View Parks**
   - A page that shows the location of every baseball park on an interactive map
   - It contains links to Google Street View to examine the locations of these stadiums
-  - Historical stadiums are attempeted to be displayed but commercial areas often replace these stadiums
+  - Historical stadiums are attempted to be displayed but commercial areas often replace these stadiums

 - **News**
   - A page that shows current news from ESPN about the MLB